chrenn/instacop/README.md

 Please excuse the (in parts) messy code.
 This was my first JavaScript project.

-I put everything in a single Vue component. `app.js` and `inventory.js` are coupled in a strange way.
-I put my CSS on top of bulma.css with way too many `!important`s.
+I put everything in a single Vue.js component. `app.js` and `inventory.js` are coupled in a strange way.
+The CSS on top of bulma.css has way too many `!important`s in it.

 I also did not use any build tools for this project, which is kind of insane, but makes forking it easier for you.

 Unfortunately, I don't have the time to refactor this project.
-If you feel the need to do this, please submit a pull request.
+If you'd like to contribute, please contact me or submit a pull request.

 ## License